ivo-toby/gpt-notes-to-tasks/README.md

 - View note connections and relationships
 - Find notes by tags or dates
 - Analyze note structure
+- Automatically discover and add semantic links between notes
+- Maintain backlinks between connected notes
+- Generate readable aliases for wiki-links

 The `--update` command checks file modification times and only processes notes that have changed since they were last indexed, making it much faster than a full reindex.

+### Link Management

+The script can automatically analyze and manage links between your notes:

+- Discover semantic relationships between notes based on content similarity
+- Add wiki-links with readable aliases
+- Maintain backlinks in target notes
+- Update only modified notes to avoid unnecessary processing
+- Place links in appropriate sections (Related, Links, References)
+- Handle both forward links and backlinks consistently

+Use `--analyze-links` for a single note or `--analyze-all`/`--analyze-updated` for batch processing.
+Add `--auto-link` to automatically add suggested links without prompting.

 ## Future Improvements